Solar Eclipses are Cool

 Eclipses at the New Moon are always solar.

-If it is your birthday on a solar eclipse day you will feel that particular eclipse intensely.
-This is because it forms part of your Solar Return chart whose energies are in place for the next twelve months.
+If your birthday is on a solar eclipse day, you will feel that particular eclipse intensely because it forms part of your Solar Return chart whose celestial energies are in place for you for the next twelve months.

 Eclipse conjunct a natal planet